 The nurse is available throughout the school day.
 A pass from the teacher is required for a student to visit the nurse.
 Administering medication during school hours should occur only when medication schedules cannot be adjusted to permit administration of medication at home.

-- Guardians MUST sign a “Request to Administer Medication” form available in the nurse’s office.
+- Parents/Guardians MUST sign a “Request to Administer Medication” form available in the nurse’s office.

 - The first dose of any new medication should be given at home in case of a reaction.